 Boston Convention & Exhibition Center

-All contestants will receive free admission to Seafood Expo North America/Seafood Processing North America on Monday, March 20, 2017 as well as a complimentary gift bag from our sponsors.
+All contestants will receive free admission to Seafood Expo North America/Seafood Processing North America on Monday, March 14, 2022.

 - Competitors must arrive promptly at the specified orientation point (stage) before the event at 1:00PM in order to participate.
 Once your application is submitted and approved more specific information about competition day will follow.

 - Bring your own blade.
 No mechanically assisted knives will be permitted.
 Any additional items used including blocks, boards, bricks, hammers, etc. will need approval of the Head Judge.

 - Both speed and quality shucks are the key factors to winning this competition.

 - You will be shucking a combination of both Atlantic (Crassotrea virginica) and Pacific Oysters (Crassotrea gigas).

 - Application and Waiver Form – IMPORTANT!
 Contestant must submit a completed Shucker Application and Waiver Form in advance of the competition in order to participate.

 - Oyster sponsors (both Atlantic & Pacific) will select and pre-bag eight oysters for each contestant.

 - Shuckers are assigned one Atlantic and one Pacific oyster bag randomly.
 The shucker removes the oysters from his/her bag and arranges them for shucking.
 Shucker may appeal to the Chief Judge any oyster considered of improper quality for the contest.
 At the Chief Judges discretion, he/she may substitute another oyster taken from an additional container on hand designated for substitutions.
 The final number of oysters to ultimately be shucked will be announced at the orientation (estimated between 12-20 oysters total).